OUC-VAS/ForensicsAdapter/README.md

 - DFD
 - CD1/CD2

+The dataset downloading and processing procedures can be referred to the implementation provided in [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench) .

 ## 🏋️ Training
 Make sure to modify the relevant configurations in the train.yaml file before training.